How to prepare for IELTS

 If you are at a pre-intermediate level of English, you should first try to improve your current level of English.
 To do well in the IELTS test, you need to be at an intermediate level of English.
 So first improve your everyday reading and listening, your speaking and writing.
 IELTS is a difficult test.
 Good exam strategies and lots of learning tips are not enough – you need to have good English too.

 So find an English tutor online, join an English class or study at home.
+You should also learn new words and phrases by reading lots of material in English – but focus on learning new words rather than understanding the texts.

 One of the biggest mistakes students make is to focus only on IELTS.
 They do IELTS practice tests and learn vocabulary related to IELTS topics, but they forget about general English